gtg922r/isometric-city/conductor/tracks/robust_upstream_sync_process_20251227/plan.md

 Create the source of truth for all fork-exclusive functionality.

 - [x] Task: Create `FORK_FEATURES.md` at the project root.
 [663d9cd]
-- [ ] Task: Analyze the `conductor/archive` and recent git history to identify all divergent features.
+- [x] Task: Analyze the `conductor/archive` and recent git history to identify all divergent features.
+[804ec92]
-- [ ] Task: Populate `FORK_FEATURES.md` with entries for "Building Upgrades", "Target Level Overlay", and any other divergent features, including their core files and protection rules.
+- [x] Task: Populate `FORK_FEATURES.md` with entries for "Building Upgrades", "Target Level Overlay", and any other divergent features, including their core files and protection rules.
+[59ff794]
 - [ ] Task: Conductor - User Manual Verification 'Feature Registry Initialization' (Protocol in workflow.md)

 ## Phase 2: Workflow & Product Documentation